webix-hub/docs/data/datatable/sizing.md

 });
 ~~~

-In the above code the *title* column is 4 times bigger than the *id* column, which is 20 to 80 percent relation.
+In the code above *title* column is 4 times bigger then *id* column, which is 20 to 80 percent relation.

 **Adjusting column to its content**